 - Call PSafe (609-258-3333). - Report the incident to University Public Safety

 - Call Enterprise (877-599-3227). - Any accident or new damage must be reported to Enterprise immediately.
 Their member service line is available 24/7.
-If the car is towed, keep a copy of the receipt, and bring it to Rose in the Pace Center.
+If the car is towed, keep a copy of the receipt, and bring it to Rose Holton in First 201D at the Pace Center.

 Upon Returning to Campus

 - Call the Pace Center (609-258-7260) - Explain the incident, and provide any receipts or other information you were given.

 - File an incident report with Public Safety - Depending on the nature of the accident, PSafe may ask you to come to their office and write up a formal incident report.

 Students are not responsible for paying CarShare vehicle damage claims.
 If you/your family receives a damage claim invoice, please contact the Pace Center Business Manager Soeurette Germain, email@example.com, Frist 201C, 609.258.1118.